eltociear/website/src/lib/content/papers/en/omega-proof/02-apparatus.md

 Every component addresses a specific, documented failure mode from previous peace processes: Minsk I and II (unenforceable ceasefires, no verification mechanisms), the Budapest Memorandum (worthless security guarantees), Istanbul 2022 (collapsed over mutual distrust), and countless frozen conflicts where ambiguous sovereignty became permanent instability.

-The protocol's architecture rests on three foundational principles:
+The protocol's architecture rests on two foundational principles:

 1. **Trust-free execution**: No critical function depends on goodwill.
 All major transfers are escrowed, verified by neutral third parties, and triggered automatically.

 2. **Positive-sum economics**: Every party gains measurable security or prosperity that exceeds what continued war could deliver.
 The settlement is not a compromise (where all lose something) but a synthesis (where mutual constraint enables mutual gain).

-3. **Legal bomb-proofing**: Seven annexes specify mechanisms down to the technical level—hardware tamper-locks, smart-contract triggers, jurisdictional protocols—making the settlement implementable within 100 days of signature.

 ### Theoretical Foundation: Beyond the Prisoner's Dilemma